When the Desert Starts Singing — Modern Paraphrase | fresh.bible

 Picture the driest, most lifeless place you've ever seen.
 Cracked earth.
 Nothing growing.
 That's the image starts with — and then he says watch what happens:

 The wilderness and the dry land will be glad.
-The desert itself will rejoice and burst into bloom like wildflowers — blossoming everywhere, overflowing with and singing.
-It will be given the of Lebanon, the majesty of Carmel and Sharon.
-And they will see the of the LORD — the majesty of our God.
+The desert itself will rejoice and burst into bloom like wildflowers — blossoming everywhere, overflowing with joy and singing.
+It will be given the glory of Lebanon, the majesty of Carmel and Sharon.
+And they will see the glory of the LORD — the majesty of our God.

 Think about what that means.
-The place everyone had written off — the relationship, the season, the situation that looked completely dead — that's exactly where God loves to show up.
+The place everyone had written off — the relationship, the season, the situation that looked completely dead — that's exactly where God to show up.
 He doesn't just restore things.
 He makes the desert more stunning than the garden ever was.
 That's not wishful thinking.
-That's a promise.
+That's a .

-Then Isaiah pivots.
+Then pivots.
 Before describing what God is going to do, he turns to the people who aren't sure they can hang on long enough to see it:

 Strengthen the weak hands.
 Steady the knees that are giving out.
 Say to those with anxious hearts: "Be strong.
 Don't be afraid.
 Your God is coming."
-He's coming with — to set every wrong right.
+He's coming with justice — to set every wrong right.
 He's coming to save you.

 This is for the person who's running on fumes.
 The one whose hands are shaking and whose knees are about to buckle.
 The one whose heart rate spikes every morning before their feet hit the floor.
 Isaiah doesn't say "try harder."
 He doesn't say "figure it out."
 He says: your God is coming.
 Hold on.
 He's not distant.
 He's not delayed.
 He's on his way.